swagger-api/swagger-node/README.md

 ### create

-Create a new swagger-node project with the given name in a folder of the same name.
+Create a new Swagger project with the given name in a folder of the same name.

 ### start